 I know we are getting off track from the espresso machines under 500 dollars – to be clear this espresso machine is more than $500, but overall may cost you less.

 With all of the features of the Breville Infuser but with the addition of an integrated grinder, home espresso machine reviews consistently rate the Breville Barista Express as one of the best entry level espresso machines on the market.

-It is more expensive than any of the coffee espresso machines we have listed here, so I accept I may have thrown you a curve ball.
-If you are comparing the Breville Barista Express vs Bambino Plus, the Bambino has many of the high quality features found on the Barista Express, without the built in grinder.
+It is more expensive than any of the coffee espresso machines we have listed here and if you are comparing the Breville Barista Express vs Bambino Plus, the Bambino has many of the high quality features found on the Barista Express, without the built in grinder.

-And the high quality integrated grinder is why I have included this machine on the list.
-Grinders don’t come cheap, so overall you will likely save money if you are in the market for the best espresso machines with grinders.
+The high quality integrated grinder is why I included this machine on the list.
+Good coffee grinders are not cheap, so overall you will likely save money if you are in the market for the best espresso machines with grinders.

 The Breville Barista Express is a worthy challenger to the machines on this list for those who can stretch the budget a little more than $500!

 If you are considering a fully integrated coffee machine, we review all the best espresso machines with grinders here.

 How To Pull The Perfect Shot Of Espresso